Elstuhn/first-rpg-game/README.md

 # first-rpg-game
-a small project on an rpg game
+a small project on a python text rpg game

 Stuff to do:
 everything